Home

 Refurbishment of my 1936 Rolls-Royce 25/30 Barker Limousine

 A good friend of mine sent me the two pictures above asking if I knew someone who might be interested in buying an old Rolls-Royce.
-To cut a long story short, a week later the owner presented me with the Spirit of Ecstasy as proof of purchase.
-And with that, after several years of dreaming about this moment, I was finally the proud owner of a pre-war Rolls-Royce motorcar.
+To cut a

 The big day finally arrived and we collected her with my trusty old Land-Rover.